c-o-pr/ddrescue-helper/README.md

 **Documentation**

+- [ ] XXX Explain the importance of unmount.
 - [ ] ADD Explanation of the ESP
 - [ ] ADD basics of ddrescue, and device specification, inc. hazards
 - [ ] XXX Device id in OS may change between runs (doc)